 He eventually loses that job and ends up homeless on Manila’s streets, where he skirmishes with criminal gangs and meets a male prostitute who tries to induct him into the world of sex work.
 All the while, he keeps up a vigil outside a seedy two story apartment building, the return address of the only letter he ever received from Ligaya.
 He eventually finds her, only to loose her again, after which snaps and decides to undertake a terrible revenge.

 The contrast between the uncaring and alienating existence in the big cities and the peaceful and communal life in the rural areas is a staple of a lot of cinema in Asia (and the Global South generally).
 As such, Manila in the Claws of Light feels a bit dated.

 That said it’s terrific film on many levels.
 It is a gripping portrayal of a young man who is pushed to breaking point by the corruption, poverty and constant indignities that are the daily lot of Manila’s urban poor.
-Remember, this was 1975 and the country was under the iron rule of the US backed-dictator, Ferdinand Marcos, and being ransacked by his elite.
-Although there is no trace of overt politics, the film has very real feeling of dead time, of drabness and the inertia that comes with political oppression.
+Remember, this was 1975.
+The country was under the iron rule of the US backed-dictator, Ferdinand Marcos, and being ransacked by his elite.
+Although there is no trace of overt politics, the film has very real feeling of dead time, of drabness and the inertia that comes with life under an oppressive regime.

 That said, somehow I doubt the situation would be very different today.

 Julio’s journey is not only moving, but it takes some genuinely unexpected directions.
 The camera work is great, as is the sound, popular Western and Filipino numbers from the time, interspersed with a continual background buzz of traffic, building noise and people.
 Having travelled to Manila many times, I also got a kick out of seeing what the city looked like in 1975.